QuaSi-Software/Documentation/docs/resie_ennet_topology.md

 ### No unmatched inputs / outputs

-Each energy system has defined inputs and outputs.
+Each component has defined inputs and outputs.
 A necessary condition for the simulation to work is that every input and output connects to something.
 If an input or output is not relevant for the analysis / question that underlies the simulation, an undesired input or output can be connected to a grid connection that does not appear in the simulation output.

 ### Bidirectional flow only for storage

-Energy flow is always in one direction, namely from the output of one energy system to the input of another.
-While it is possible to construct a cycle by connecting the output of a system to the input of another system and in turn the output of that back to the the input of the first system, this will lead to problems in calculating the correct order of execution.
+Energy flow is always in one direction, namely from the output of one component to the input of another.
+While it is possible to construct a cycle by connecting the output of a component to the input of another component and in turn the output of that back to the the input of the first component, this will lead to problems in calculating the correct order of execution.

-The exception to this rule are storage systems, which typically are connected to both the input and output of a bus system.
+The exception to this rule are storage component, which typically are connected to both the input and output of a bus component.
 In the example topology this is displayed as a bidirectional arrow between the bus and the storage.

 ### No mixing of media

-Along with the number of inputs and outputs an energy system has, each also has a defined medium.
-This is used to ensure that the systems in a topology are connected in such a way that the output of a system works on the same medium as the input of the other system.
+Along with the number of inputs and outputs a component has, each also has a defined medium.
+This is used to ensure that the components in a topology are connected in such a way that the output of a component works on the same medium as the input of the other component.
 It is not possible to connect mismatching inputs / outputs.

 ### Exactly one energy system per input / output

-Each output of an energy system must connect to exactly one input of another system and vice versa.
-If there is a need to connect multiple systems to the same receiver, there must be a bus used as an intermediary.
+Each output of a component must connect to exactly one input of another component and vice versa.
+If there is a need to connect multiple components to the same receiver, there must be a bus used as an intermediary.
 This was chosen for several reasons:

-* It simplifies calculations as there is always exactly one other system to consider.
+* It simplifies calculations as there is always exactly one other component to consider.
 * It improves readability of the topology as, while it requires additional busses, it reduces the overall connectedness of the graph.
 * It enables an important layer of control behaviour as input priorities can be handled by the intermediate bus.
-* Storage systems work better if they are connected to a bus because large demand fluctuations might overload the storage capacity leading to flickering values of the storage as it is filled or depleted within a single timestep.
+* Storage components work better if they are connected to a bus because large demand fluctuations might overload the storage capacity leading to flickering values of the storage as it is filled or depleted within a single timestep.
 Being connected to a bus enables the energy sources on the same bus to side-step the storage and feed into the demand side directly.

 ## Energy media